Things to do

 There’s lots to explore in Bath and Bristol.
 We have included some of our picks in our list, but you can get many more ideas from their websites.
 Better than a tour bus, take the Bath Walking Tour, or for a lighter approach, go for a stroll with Bizarre Bath.

 Climb the magical Glastonbury Tor and get the most terrific view.
 Not too strenuous!
-Combine with a visit to the town, which has the most weird and wonderful shops and clientele.
+Combine with a visit to Glastonbury Abbey and an explore of the town, which has the most weird and wonderful shops and clientele.
 The Oracle is a free magazine that lists what’s on.

 Skiing on the Mendips?
 YES!
-Try a taster session Mendip Outdoor Pursuits
+Try a taster session Mendip Activity Centre

 Fancy canoeing or climbing?
 Black Rock